RiverdaleHS/Dynamic-Vision-Processor/README.md

 ![Targets 3](/demoImage-2.png?raw=true)

-And we record the locations of those targets.

-Using the location, we are able to get the yaw of the robot relative to the target and the distance from the target to the robot.
+This is how the robot sees the targets:

 ![Targets 4](/demoImage-3.png?raw=true)

+We record the X & Y locations of those targets within the camera's field of view.

+Using this location, we are able to get the yaw of the robot relative to the target and the distance from the target to the robot.